lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Developer IntelliJ Setup.md

 To set up a run configuration for the run task of lfc, right-click on "run" under org.lflang -> cli -> lfc -> Tasks -> application and click "Modify Run Configuration".
 This will create a custom run/debug configuration for you.

-In the Run/Debug Configurations dialog, click on the text box next to Tasks: and append args to specify the LF target.
-For example, `run --args 'test/Cpp/src/HelloWorld.lf'` Then click OK.
+In the Run/Debug Configurations dialog, click on the text box next to Tasks: use the full task name `cli:lfc:run` instead of just `run`. and append args to specify the LF target.
+For example, `cli:lfc:run -args 'test/Cpp/src/HelloWorld.lf'` Meanwhile, change the Gradle project to
+"lingua-franca" instead of "lingua-franca:cli:lfc".
+Then click OK.

 ![](../../../../../img/intellij/run_config_lf_program.png)